AlexSapoznikov/node-alexa-starter-kit/readme.md

-# Simple Amazon Alexa Starter Kit
+# Node Alexa Starter Kit

 The purpose of this starter kit is to boost up Amazon Alexa custom skill development speed.
 This starter kit simplifies development of multiple skills within a single project.
 It generates